helm/helm/docs/plugins.md

   Helm will use `usage` and `description` for `helm help` and `helm help myplugin`, but will not handle `helm myplugin --help`.

-## Downloader Plugins
+## Downloader Native Plugins
-By default, Helm is able to pull Charts using HTTP/S. As of Helm 2.4.0, plugins can have a special capability to download Charts from arbitrary sources.
+By default, Helm is able to fetch Charts using HTTP/S. As of Helm 2.4.0, plugins can have a special capability to download Charts from arbitrary sources.

 Plugins shall declare this special capability in the `plugin.yaml` file (top level):